 ** - Some isolates of these species are resistant due to the formation of a number of plasma-mediated β-lactamases.

 Note.
-Many strains of the above microorganisms, multi-resistant to other antibiotics, such as aminopenicillins and ureidopenicillins, first and second generation cephalosporins and aminoglycosides, are sensitive to ceftriaxone.
+Many strains of the above microorganisms, multiresistant to other antibiotics, such as aminopenicillins and ureidopenicillins, first and second generation cephalosporins and aminoglycosides, are sensitive to ceftriaxone.

 Anaerobes

-Bacteroides spp.(biliary sensitive)*, Clostridium spp. ( except for S. difficile), Fusobacterium nucleatum, Fusobacterium spp. (other), Gaffkya anaerobica(previously called Peptococcus), Peptostreptococcus spp.
+Bacteroides spp.(bile sensitive)*, Clostridium spp. ( except S. difficile), Fusobacterium nucleatum, Fusobacterium spp. (others), Gaffkya anaerobica(previously called Peptococcus), Peptostreptococcus spp.

 *- Some isolates of these species are resistant to ceftriaxone due to the formation of β-lactamases.

-Susceptibility to ceftriaxone can be determined by disk diffusion or serial dilution on agar or broth using a standard procedure such as that recommended by the Clinical and Laboratory Standards Institute (ICLS).
-The FIC has established the following criteria for evaluating test results for ceftriaxone:
+Susceptibility to ceftriaxone can be determined by the disk diffusion method or by the serial dilution method on agar or broth, using a standard procedure similar to that recommended by the Institute of Clinical and laboratory standards(ICLS).
+ICLS has established the following criteria for assessing test results for ceftriaxone:

 Moderately